 Number of Credits (if applicable): NATE: 4.0, BPI: 4.0 Course Length: 4 hrs (2, 2hr sessions)

-Audience: Engineers, technicians, facility managers, and maintenance personnel.
+Audience: HVAC technicians, facility maintenance personnel, and engineers.

 Explore the technology, system and components of unitary AC systems